 What we look for in applicants is ability, motivation, and intellectual curiosity; because Archaeology is such a broad field, we welcome applications from those who have backgrounds in everything from History to Biology, English to Physics, Philosophy to Geography.

 Various things are useful but not required: knowledge of history, current and international affairs, philosophy, economics, or biology; also helpful is aptitude with languages or mathematics.
 We will be impressed if you have had a sustained interest in archaeology or a related discipline (have you read any anthropology books, participated in an archaeological dig, etc?), but we also welcome students who are just developing a new interest.
 All the first-year courses start without assuming prior knowledge.

-There are no pre-interview assessments for applicants to Archaeology at King's, but students who are invited for interview in Archaeology are asked to take the at-interview Admissions Assessment, which lasts one hour.
+There are no pre-registration required assessments for applicants to Archaeology at King's, but students who are invited for interview in Archaeology are asked to take the Cambridge College-registered Admissions Assessment, which lasts one hour.
 You do not need to register for this assessment as it will be organised automatically by the College if you are invited for interview.
-Your performance in the Archaeology at-interview Admissions Assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.
+Your performance in the Archaeology Cambridge College-registered Admissions Assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.

 Most (but not all) candidates are invited for two interviews.